-There is truly no substitute for an authentic, crusty, flaky, buttery, warm French croissant.
-If you’ve never been to France, you can have someone send you a croissant by airmail, or you can simply make French croissants at home, in your kitchen without the added stress of traveling to Europe or waiting for the mail to arrive.
+There is no substitute for an authentic, crusty, flaky, buttery, warm French croissant.
+If you’ve never been to France, you can have someone send you a croissant by airmail or make French croissants at home, in your kitchen, without the added stress of traveling to Europe or waiting for the mail to arrive.

 Below is a detailed and comprehensive step-by-step guide on how to pr make the perfect French croissant.
 Now gather your equipment, and let’s start cooking.